xpepper/red-green-refactor/README.md

 Orchestrate a Red–Green–Refactor loop with three LLM roles (tester, implementor, refactorer).
 Each step applies a JSON patch, runs tests, and commits to git.
 Works with Gemini and OpenAI-compatible APIs (e.g., DeepSeek, GitHub Models); mock mode for offline runs.

-Note: If you previously used `tdd-pair`, everything is the same—just use the new binary name.
-Existing config files like `tdd-pair.yaml` still work when passed via `--config`.

 ## Features
 - Three roles with independent models/providers per step
 - JSON patch protocol for safe file edits